Sorrel Leaves – My Organic Garden

 Fresh sorrel could be a little challenging to find in a local grocery store, so the best place to look for it is in a specialty food stores, or to grow your own.
 I had a difficult time to even find seeds, until I inquired about it in our local gardening/farming store.
 They did not have it in stock, but were familiar with this herb, so I was very pleased to be able to order it.

-Let me introduce you to this vegetable/herb, if you never had a chance to experience its taste or appearance.
+I would like to introduce you to this vegetable/herb, if you never had a chance to experience its taste or appearance.

 Sorrel is a green leaf vegetable/herb native to Europe.
 In appearance sorrel greatly resembles spinach (but has lighter green color, and longer leaves), but in taste sorrel can range from comparable to the kiwifruit in young leaves, to a more acidic tasting older leaf, due to the presence of oxalic acid.

 Young sorrel leaves may be used in salads, soups or stews.
 One should use the small tender leaves for salads, since they have the fruitier and less acidic taste, but for soups or stews the older leaves are more suitable, because they add more tang and flavor to the dish.